Joint Diffusion for Universal Hand-Object Grasp Generation: Method

 where $\mathbf{O}_g$ is a provided object shape.
 In the previous works, the unconditional generation has been under-explored.
-And stand-only models for conditional hand grasp generation are usually required with no flexibility for object shape generation.
-Stand-only models suffer from bad robustness to different object shapes and grasp diversity.
-This is because existing datasets with 3D annotations of both modalities are notoriously limited in covered object shapes due to the expansiveness of scanning the object shape and capturing the corresponding hand poses.
-In contrast, we aim to solve both scenarios by a single model.
-During training, this model can adapt to any supervision which maximizes the utilization of available data.
+The methods for conditional hand grasp generation are usually required with no flexibility for object shape generation.
+They suffer from bad robustness to different object shapes.
+This is because the existing datasets with 3D annotations of both modalities are notoriously limited in covered object shapes due to the expansiveness of scanning the object shape and capturing the corresponding hand poses.
+These methods' limitation is underestimated because the object shapes used in training and testing in existing datasets share similar scales and geometries.
+In this work, we aim to solve both unconditional and object-conditioned grasp generation by a single model.
+We also wish to enhance the robustness of object shapes by deriving a more inclusive object embedding which also improves the generalizability of the hand part generation.